wikimedia/cumin/doc/source/installation.rst

 Debian package
 --------------

+Starting from Debian 12 (*"bookworm"*) Cumin is available directly from the official `Debian repositories`_.

-The Debian package for each release is available for download on the `Release page`_ on GitHub, along with its GPG signature.
+The Debian package for each release is also available for download on the `Release page`_ on GitHub, along with its GPG signature.
 To build the Debian package from the source code use ``gbp buildpackage`` in the ``debian`` branch.
 See the `Source code`_ section on how to get the source code.
 The dependencies of the optional backends are listed as ``Suggested`` packages.